swjz/swjz.github.io/content/home/about.md

 # About me

-Wangjianzhe Shao is a final year undergraduate at Tsinghua University.
+I am a final year undergraduate student at Tsinghua University.
+My passion is to optimize distributed data-intensive systems and make them easily accessible to everyone.